 It should be noted that Edublox is more than just another Orton-Gillingham method.
 Edublox started life as a cognitive training program that develops preparatory and foundational reading skills and not as a reading program.

 In an attempt to complement our cognitive training program, we tried and tested many reading programs over a period of three decades — one-on-one, in small groups, and in the classroom.
-We have found the OG approach to be the most successful.
-OG, combined with cognitive skills development, is powerful in assisting students with dyslexia and related language processing difficulties.
+We have found the OG approach to be successful when combined with cognitive skills development.
+The combination is powerful in assisting students with dyslexia and related language-processing difficulties.